whosonfirst/go-rasterzen/README.md

 * Labels... it's easiest just to not even think about them yet.

-* There is no caching yet
+* There is caching but no cache invalidation, yet

 ## Install